Giacomino Granchi

 Giacomino Granchi (14 November 1946 – 3 April 2011) was an Italian politician.

-Granchi was a member of the Italian Socialist Party and was elected Mayor of Pisa on 15 July 1986, after the resignation of mayor Oriano Ripoli.
-He served as assessor for urbanistics policies in the Regional Government of Tuscany, and Deputy President of Tuscany from 1990 to 1992.
+Granchi was a member of the Italian Socialist Party and was elected mayor of Pisa on 15 July 1986, after the resignation of mayor Oriano Ripoli.
+He served as assessor for urban planning in the Regional Government of Tuscany (1990–1992), and vice president of Tuscany in 1992.